 Kara Connolly has it all - charisma, a commanding stage presence, an emotive voice, and that rare gift for writing songs that are simultaneously heartfelt, sincere and undeniably infectious upon first listen.
 Given her ability to connect with an audience, it’s no surprise that Kara sold-out the iconic Hotel Cafe in Hollywood, the very venue that Katy Perry and Sara Bareilles got their start, before ever having released a single song.
 And now with a full-length album out in the world, Kara Connolly is beginning to reach an audience as universal as her songs themselves.

 Kara’s supporters (or "Karakeets" as they have so proudly claimed their fandom) adore her and connect with how honest and engaging she is.
-Her debut music video for first single, Life in Rear View, has garnered over 200K views thus far and the song and its video both received high praise in a variety of popular publications such as The Line of Best Fit, Hollywood Life, Popdust, and Parade Magazine.
+Her debut music video for first single, Life in Rear View, has garnered over 200K views thus far and her debut record, of the same name, has received high praise in a variety of tastemaker publications such as The Line of Best Fit, Hollywood Life, Popdust, and Parade Magazine.
 The Line of Best Fit, calls it, “invitingly open-hearted.”
 A unique, genre-bending blend of storytelling, percussive instrumentation, and pop hooks, Life in Rear View takes you on a journey from breakdown to breakthrough.
 What begins with heartbreak, ends in triumph as Kara reminds us, through personal experience, the importance of friendship, vulnerability, acknowledging our own self-worth, and never settling for less than the love and respect we deserve.